 Local alternative funds can be marketed to both professional and non-professional investors, depending on the limitations provided under the fund's legal documents.
 An alternative fund passported to Portugal under the AIFMD may only be marketed to professional investors.

-Nevertheless, the Portuguese national private placement regime allows for alternative funds to obtain local authorisation from the CMVM to be marketed to both professional and non-professional investors.
-However, due to the strictness of the applicable requirements, this option has not been used frequently by foreign players.
+Nevertheless, the Portuguese national private placement regime allows for alternative funds to obtain local authorisation from the CMVM to be marketed both to professional and non-professional investors.

 4.4 Rules Concerning Marketing of Alternative Funds